mozilla/docere/README.md

 # Introduction

-Docere is a workflow for publising data analyses.
+Docere is a workflow for publishing data analyses.

 Docere sounds like "dose air"

-# Design Goals
+# Design Principles

 * Analysts should have total control of their report presentation
 * Analysts should be able to get their work reviewed